Exercises for hip osteoarthritis in a pool

 Also, it has been studied that hydrostatic pressure is a great proprioceptive stimulus, which generates a feedback of the sensory organs (mechanoreceptors) located in the skin, ligaments, capsule, tendons and muscles, that avoid future injuries and correct the altered movement by the dysmetria of legs and compensations generated by the osteoarthritis of hip.

-In conclusion, exercises for hip osteoarthrosis in a heated pool, performed by Kaenz, minimize the functional damages that can lead to a hip arthroplasty (prosthesis) and enhance the health, well-being and quality of life of people with osteoarthritis.
+In conclusion, exercises for hip osteoarthrosis in a pool, performed by Kaenz, minimize the functional damages that can lead to a hip arthroplasty (prosthesis) and enhance the health, well-being and quality of life of people with osteoarthritis.